NEW LAW: No Required Minimum Distributions in 2020!

 Option 1: Qualified Charitable Distribution (QCD)

 What gifts qualify for an IRA charitable rollover Qualified Charitable Distribution (QCD)?

 - You must be age 70 ½ or older when the gift is made.

 - The gift must come from your IRA account.
 Although 401(k), 403(b), SEP IRA accounts, and other retirement accounts do not qualify, it is possible to roll over qualified retirement plans to an IRA.

 - The gift must come directly from your IRA administrator to Bryn Mawr.

 - Total Qualified Charitable Distribution (QCD) gifts in any one year cannot exceed $100,000.

 - The gift from your IRA will not be available as an income tax charitable deduction;

 - The gift from your IRA will be excluded from income.

 To take advantage of this opportunity, notify the financial institution that manages your IRA account.
 Request the form to direct them to transfer the QCD gift to the College.
 The College’s Tax ID is 23-135262.

-Another attractive option is to designate Bryn Mawr as the recipient of some or all of what’s left in your IRA, 401(k), 403(b), or other qualified plan when it ends.
+Another attractive option is to designate Bryn Mawr as the recipient of some or all of what’s left in your IRA, 401(k), 403(b), or other qualified plan when they end.

 In addition to the satisfaction of making a significant gift to Bryn Mawr, your benefits include: